LLNL/RAJA/docs/sphinx/dev_guide/ci_tasks.rst

 ------------------------------------------------------

 The SYCL CI tests on corona rely on a custom Intel Clang SYCL compiler that we build ourselves.
-This compiler lives in the /usr/workspace/raja-dev/ folder so that it can be accessed by the gitlab CI system.
+This compiler lives in the ``/usr/workspace/raja-dev/`` folder so that it can be accessed by the gitlab CI system.
 Since the intel compiler does not do releases in the typical sense (they simply update their repo *every night*), it may become necessary to periodically build a new version of the compiler to ensure that we are using the most up-to-date version available.
-The steps for building/installing/running are shown here.
+The steps for building, installing, and running are shown here.

 Building the Compiler
 ^^^^^^^^^^^^^^^^^^^^^

-.. important:: Because intel update's their compiler repo daily, there is a nonzero possibility that the had of the sycl branch will build.
+.. important:: Because intel updates their compiler repo daily, there is a nonzero possibility that the head of the sycl branch will fail to build.
   In the event that it does not build, try checking out a different commit.
-On the intel/llvm github page, one can see which of their commits builds by checking the status badge next to each commit.
+On the intel/llvm GitHub page, one can see which of their commits builds by checking the status badge next to each commit.
 Look for a commit that passes.

 #.
-1. Load the version of GCC that you want to use. in this case, we are using LC's gcc/10.3.1-magic installation.
+Load the version of GCC that you want to use. in this case, we are using LC's gcc/10.3.1-magic installation.

   .. code-block:: bash

     module load gcc/10.3.1-magic

 #.
-2. Clone the "sycl" branch of intel's llvm compiler fork
+Clone the "sycl" branch of intel's llvm compiler fork

   .. code-block:: bash

     git clone https://github.com/intel/llvm -b sycl

-#.
-3. cd into that folder
+#. cd into that folder

   .. code-block:: bash

     cd llvm

   #.
-3a.
 In the event that the head of the sycl branch does not build, run `git checkout <git sha>` to checkout a version that does build.

 #.
-4. build the compiler.
+Build the compiler.
 Note that in this example, we are using rocm5.7.1, but one can change the version they wish to use simply by changing the paths in the configure step.

-  #. a.
+  #.
 Configure

     .. code-block:: bash